 One of the best places to visit on the Oregon coast is Cannon Beach.
 It’s known for its beautiful sandy beaches sea stacks lined along the ocean shore, laid back vibe, and quaint downtown.
 Aside from the outdoor aspect of Cannon Beach where you’ll find beaches and state parks aplenty, downtown also offers an array of things to do.
 If you venture downtown you’ll find coffee shops, restaurants, bars, boutiques, and galleries.
 There’s a multitude of reasons to head to Cannon Beach from Seattle.
 It being a low key getaway destination and easy to get to is what prompted me to venture south in the first place.
 The rest of what I did and found along the way was just icing on the cake!

-Where to Stay: Hallmark Resort Hotel & Spa
+Where to Stay in Cannon Beach: Hallmark Resort Hotel & Spa

 Located near Haystack Rock, Hallmark Resort is an ideal hotel based on location and amenities.
 Not only is the hotel on the beach, but its also walking distance to downtown Cannon Beach.
 The beach is easily accessed by a set of stairs taking you from the hotel down to the sand where you’ll find lounge chairs accessible to guests of the hotel.
 You can also rent firewood and s’mores baskets for a fire by the beach.
 If you find that the weather isn’t accommodating for outdoor activities, the hotel also has an indoor pool, hot tub, and full-service spa.